 All doctoral students are required to complete 600 hours (6 credits) of internship as part of their doctoral curriculum.
-Per CACREP Standards, students must be supervised for at least three of the five primary doctoral cores ares (teaching, research/scholarship, supervision, counseling, and leadership/advocacay) during their internship.
-They must also maintain individual professional counseling liability insurance policies while engaging in internship activities.
-Students are to receive an average of one hour per week of individual and/or triadic supervision while in their internship, performed by a supervisor with a doctorate in counselor education or an individual with a graduate degree and specialized expertise to advance the student's knowledge and skills.
+Per CACREP Standards, students must be supervised for at least three of the five primary doctoral cores areas (teaching, research/scholarship, supervision, counseling, and leadership/advocacy) during their internship.
+They must also maintain individual professional counseling liability insurance while engaging in internship activities.
+Students are to receive an average of one hour per week of individual and/or triadic supervision while in internship, performed by a supervisor with a doctorate in counselor education or an individual with a graduate degree and specialized expertise to advance the student's knowledge and skills.
 Students must document their supervision, which is approved and/or conducted by their doctoral advisor.
-They will also receive periodic group supervision while enrolled in the doctoral internship course.
+They will also receive periodic group supervision while enrolled in doctoral internship.
 Student will report their internship logs, including supervision hours during that time.

 Students may begin to accumulate hours for the doctoral internship following approval of the Doctoral Internship in Counselor Education Plan (Appendix C), and experiences may span across multiple semesters.
-Students may choose to seek guidance from their doctoral committee at the preliminary hearing; however, the Plan may be completed prior to this point.
+Students may choose to seek guidance from their doctoral committee at the preliminary hearing.
 The forms for the internship experience plan and the log of time and activities of implementing this plan are presented in Appendix C.